millmill/bearpin-syntax-vscode/README.md

 &nbsp;

-I made this mainly because my screen quality is so bad and a lot of the themes I have found so far I'll either like the text colours but the background didn't match, or there was one colour (usually pink) that I disliked.
+I made this mainly because my screen quality is so bad and a lot of the themes I have found so far I'll either like the text colours but the background didn't match what I need, or there was one colour (usually pink) that I disliked.
 In the end I just decided maybe it would be easier to create my own.

 &nbsp;